-A dissertation must include a list of materials used in the preparation of the manuscript.
+A project must include a list of materials used in the preparation of the manuscript.
 This may consist only of references cited in the text (List of References) or it may include works consulted as well (Bibliography).
 The list is preceded by a numbered page with the title -- Bibliography of List of References -- centered vertically and horizontally.
-The purpose of listing the citations is threefold: (1) to serve as an acknowledgment of sources, (2) to give readers sufficient information to locate the volume, and

-(3) in the case of personal interviews or correspondence, to save readers the trouble of attempting to locate material that is not available.
+The purpose of listing the citations is threefold: (1) to serve as an acknowledgment of sources, (2) to give readers sufficient information to locate the volume, and (3) in the case of personal interviews or correspondence, to save readers the trouble of attempting to locate material that is not available.

-The format for the citations should be that used by the appropriate style manual for the student's department.
+The format for the citations should be that used in the field of study specified by the appropriate style manual.